 In the horror movies, people got themselves killed by walking blithely and disbelievingly into the monster's lair.
-While it was hard to think of life as being anything like a horror movie when he was sitting on an ordinary green-upholstered bench in a quiet booth in a sunny restaurant, drinking coffee and staring at plastic plants, he intended to be a bit more prepared, and more careful, than the people in the movies.
+While it was hard to think of life as being anything like a horror movie when he was and staring at plastic plants, he intended to be a bit more prepared, and more careful, than the people in the movies.